Digital Transaction Management (DTM) Market Size and Share

 Digital Transaction Management (DTM) Market Analysis by Mordor Intelligence

-The digital transaction management market stands at USD 20.34 billion in 2025 and is projected to reach USD 59.21 billion by 2030, sustaining a robust 23.83% CAGR.
+The digital transaction management market was valued at USD 20.34 billion in 2025 and estimated to grow from USD 25.09 billion in 2026 to reach USD 71.64 billion by 2031, at a CAGR of 23.35% during the forecast period (2026-2031).
 Investors view this trajectory as evidence that organizations now treat digital workflows as part of core strategy rather than back-office optimization.
 Accelerated deployment of blockchain for tamper-proof audit trails, rapid adoption of remote-work policies that favor cloud delivery, and a steady rise in generative-AI document tools collectively reinforce demand.
 Cyber-regulation alignment—most notably HIPAA, GDPR, and eIDAS—further legitimizes solutions that guarantee data integrity, identity assurance, and global enforceability.

 Key Report Takeaways